 Barnstable - Rock - Padstow - Newquay - St Ives - Sennen - Porthcurno - Penzance

 The most south-westerly county in England has some of the best beaches the country has to offer.
-You’ll also find plenty of quaint sea-side towns, stunning landscapes and lots of fantastic days out, which make Cornwall one of the best UK road trips for families.
+You’ll also find plenty of quaint seaside towns, stunning landscapes and lots of fantastic days out, which make Cornwall one of the best UK road trips for families.

 The drive down the M5 or A303 can be long and slow, especially at the weekends when lots of self-catering accommodation providers have their change-over days.
 Try and head down mid-week and break up the journey before you get to the A30, the main arterial road through the county.
-Visit the Eden Project on the way, an amazing place to explore, and not to be missed when you’re driving so close by.

 Highlights